Robin Hood Gardens

-Robin Hood Gardens is a residential estate in Poplar, London, designed in the late 1960s by architects Alison and Peter Smithson and completed in 1972.
+Robin Hood Gardens was a residential estate in Poplar, London, designed in the late 1960s by architects Alison and Peter Smithson and completed in 1972.
 It was built as a council housing estate with homes spread across 'streets in the sky': social housing characterised by broad aerial walkways in long concrete blocks, much like the Park Hill estate in Sheffield; it was informed by, and a reaction against, Le Corbusier's Unité d'Habitation.
 The estate was built by the Greater London Council, but subsequently the London Borough of Tower Hamlets became the landlord.

-The scheme, the first major housing scheme built by the Smithsons, consisted of two blocks, one of 10 and one of seven storeys, nurturing between them a large green; it embodied ideas first published in their failed attempt to win the contract to build the Golden Lane Estate.
+The scheme, the first major housing scheme designed by the Smithsons, consisted of two blocks, one of ten and one of seven storeys, nurturing between them a large green; it embodied ideas first published in their failed attempt to win the contract to build the Golden Lane Estate in the City of London.

 A redevelopment scheme, known as Blackwall Reach, involves the demolition of Robin Hood Gardens as part of a wider local regeneration project that was approved in 2012.
 An attempt supported by a number of notable architects to head off redevelopment by securing listed status for the estate was rejected by the government in 2009.
-The demolition of the western block began in December 2017.
-The eastern block, which is still inhabited by tenants, is to be demolished later.
-The site will contain 1,575 residences.
+Demolition of the western block began in December 2017 and was completed in 2018.
+Demolition of the Eastern block started in mid 2024 and finished in March 2025.

 Part of the building has been preserved by the Victoria and Albert Museum and was presented at the Venice Architecture Biennale in 2018.

 Location

 The Robin Hood Gardens estate was on a tight site, in Poplar, in east London.
-To the south is Poplar High Street, and then the A1261; to the north Woolmore Street, then the A13 East India Dock Road; to the west is Cotton Street, which links the A13 to the Isle of Dogs and Canary Wharf, while to the east is Robin Hood Lane and the A102 Blackwall Tunnel Northern Approach Road.
+To the south is Poplar High Street, and then the A1261; to the north Woolmore Street, then the A13 East India Dock Road; to the west is Cotton Street, which links the A13 to the Isle of Dogs, while to the east is Robin Hood Lane and the A102 Blackwall Tunnel Northern Approach Road.